aredn/documentation/arednGettingStarted/basic_setup.rst

 - Click the **Apply Location Settings** button after entering new location information on this page.
 The new settings become active without clicking the *Save Changes* button.

 Timezone and NTP Server
   Here you select the timezone for your node's system clock, and the default value is ``UTC``.
-You can also enter the URL for a `Network Time Protocol (NTP) <https://en.wikipedia.org/wiki/Network_Time_Protocol>`_ source if your node is connected to a network which has a network time server.
-In the *NTP Server* field you should enter a valid URL for the network time source, for example ``us.pool.ntp.org`` or ``AD5BC-ntp.local.mesh``.
+You can also enter the hostname for a `Network Time Protocol (NTP) <https://en.wikipedia.org/wiki/Network_Time_Protocol>`_ source if your node is connected to a network which has a network time server.
+In the *NTP Server* field you should enter a valid hostname for the network time source, for example ``us.pool.ntp.org`` or ``AD5BC-ntp.local.mesh``.
 You may also choose how often NTP will update the node's clock by selecting a value from the dropdown list.
 The default is once per day [``daily``] but you may also select once per hour [``hourly``].

   .. image:: _images/basic-time.png
     :alt: Optional Settings - Time